informatom/ember-hobo-demo/README.md

 ## Improvements and suggestions

-As this is my first Hobo / Ember app, it is far from perfect, probably there are even errors in stil.
+As this is my first Hobo / Ember app, it is far from perfect, probably there are even errors in.
-If you hive feedback for me, please open a ticket to this repo und let's start the discussion.
+If you have feedback or questions for me, please open a ticket to this repo und let's start the discussion.

+Besides that, have fun with Ember and Hobo!